betsalel-williamson/genai-specs/README.md

 2. **Design** - Use `@./rules/standards-design.mdc` for technical design standards
 3. **Tasks** - Use `@./rules/standards-task.mdc` for implementation task standards
 4. **Implementation** - Technology guidelines auto-load based on file types
-5. **Review** - During testing, use `@./rules/guidelines-verification-protocol.mdc` to verify the agenic LLM system's behavior and validate its responses against expected outcomes based on the provided context.
-The `npm test` command should be used to perform these verification tests.

 ## Usage Examples (using Cursor flavor inclusion syntax)